A Complete Guide to Fermented Korean Foods and Their Benefits

 1. Sikhye: A fermented sweet or glutinous rice drink or punch that is mostly commonly served as a dessert (recipe: https://www.maangchi.com/recipe/sikhye)

 1. Ganjang: This is korean soy sauce, an integral part of korean cuisine.
 It is made from fermented soy beans and is used in a wide array of dishes.
-It is used as a salting and flavoring agent.
+It is used as a salting and flavoring agent in many dishes.

 1. Meju: This refers to blocks of fermented soy beans.
 It is not normally consumed on its own and, instead, is used as base for other finished food products such as ganjang, gochujang, and doenjang.

-These are just some of the fermented foods eaten in Korea and there are many others.
+These are just some of the Korean fermented foods, but there are many others.
 Like Japan, Korea has a rich history when it comes to preparing and consuming fermented foods, and many of these are becoming more popular and sought after around the world.

 Back to blog